martinothamar/Mediator/README.md

   * MediatR in combination with `MediatR.Extensions.Microsoft.DependencyInjection` does transient service registration by default, which leads to a lot of allocations.
 Even if it is configured for singleton lifetime, `IMediator` and `ServiceFactory` services are registered as transient (not configurable).
 * Methods return `ValueTask<T>` instead of `Task<T>`, to allow for fewer allocations (for example if the handler completes synchronously, or using async method builder pooling/`PoolingAsyncValueTaskMethodBuilder<T>`)
 * This library doesn't support generic requests/notifications

+## 7. Versioning

+For versioning this library I try to follow [semver 2.0](https://semver.org/) as best as I can, meaning

+* Major bump for breaking changes
+* Minor bump for new backward compatible features
+* Patch bump for bugfixes